sailfish009/openstructure/modules/mol/mm/doc/buildingblock.rst

     :raises: :class:`RuntimeError` when atom can not be found in BuildingBlock

+  .. method:: GetAtoms()
+    :returns: :class:`list` of all atom names

+  .. method:: GetTypes()
+    :returns: :class:`list` of all atom types

+  .. method:: GetCharges()
+    :returns: :class:`list` of all charges

+  .. method:: GetMasses()
+    :returns: :class:`list` of all masses

   .. method:: GetBonds()
-    :returns: list of all bonds
+    :returns: :class:`list` of all bonds

   .. method:: GetAngles()
-    :returns: list of all angles
+    :returns: :class:`list` of all angles

   .. method:: GetDihedrals()
-    :returns: list of all dihedrals
+    :returns: :class:`list` of all dihedrals

   .. method:: GetImpropers()
-    :returns: list of all impropers
+    :returns: :class:`list` of all impropers

   .. method:: GetCMaps()
-    :returns: list of all cmaps
+    :returns: :class:`list` of all cmaps

   .. method:: GetExclusions()
-    :returns: list of all exlusions
+    :returns: :class:`list` of all exlusions

   .. method:: GetConstraints()
-    :returns: list of all constraints
+    :returns: :class:`list` of all constraints

 Automated modification of :class:`BuildingBlock` and :class:`ResidueHandle`
 --------------------------------------------------------------------------------